Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

         *
     from renamed
     ```
 3. Review the SQL code.
 We see renaming columns using the alias in addition to reformatting using a jinja code in our project referencing a macro.
 At a high level a macro is a reusable piece of code and jinja is the way we can bring that code into our SQL model.
-Datetimes column formatting usually tricky and repetitive.
+Datetimes column formatting is usually tricky and repetitive.
 By using a macro we introduce a way to systematic format times and reduce redunant code in our Formula 1 project.
 4. Click **preview** &mdash; look how pretty and human readable our official_laptime column is!
-5. Feel free to view macros under the root folder `macros` and look at the code for our convert_laptime macro in the `convert_laptim.sql` file.
+5. Feel free to view our project macros under the root folder `macros` and look at the code for our convert_laptime macro in the `convert_laptim.sql` file.
 6. We can see the reusable logic we have for splitting apart different components of our lap times from hours to nanoseconds.
 If you want to learn more about leveraging macros within dbt SQL, check out our [macros documentation](https://docs.getdbt.com/docs/build/jinja-macros).
+7.

+You can see for every source table, we have a staging table.
+Now that we're done staging our data it's time for transformation.

 <!-- ------------------------ -->
 ## SQL Transformations
 dbt got it's start in being a powerful tool to enhance the way data transformations are done in SQL.
 Before we jump into python, let's pay homage to SQL.
-SQL is so performant at data cleaning and transformation, that data science projects "use SQL for everything you can, then hand off to python" and that's exactly what we're doing.
+SQL is so performant at data cleaning and transformation, that many data science projects "use SQL for everything you can, then hand off to python" and that's exactly what we're going to do.

+### Fact and dimension tables
+[Dimensional modeling](https://docs.getdbt.com/terms/dimensional-modeling) is an important data modeling concept where we break up data into "facts" and "dimensions" to organize and describe data.
+We won't go into depth here, but think of facts as "skinny and long" transactional tables and dimensions as "wide" referential tables.
+We'll preview one dimension table and be building one fact table.

+1. Navigate in the file tree to **models > marts > core > dim_races**.
+2. **Preview** the data.
+We can see we have the `RACE_YEAR` in this table.
+That's important since we want to understand the changes in lap times over years.
+So we now know `dim_races` contains the time column we need to make those calculations.
+3. Create a new file within the **core** directory **core > ... > Create file**.
+4. Name the file `fct_lap_times.sql`.
+5. Copy in the following code and save the file (**Save** or Ctrl+S):
+    ```sql
+    WITH lap_times AS (
+    SELECT
+        {{ dbt_utils.generate_surrogate_key(['race_id', 'driver_id', 'lap']) }}         AS lap_times_id,
+        race_id                                                                         AS race_id,
+        driver_id                                                                       AS driver_id,
+        lap                                                                             AS lap,
+        driver_position                                                                 AS driver_position,
+        lap_time_formatted                                                              AS lap_time_formatted,
+        official_laptime                                                                AS official_laptime,
+        lap_time_milliseconds                                                           AS lap_time_milliseconds
+    FROM {{ ref('stg_lap_times') }}
+    )

+    SELECT * FROM lap_times
+    ```
+6. Our `fct_lap_times` is very similar to our staging file since this is clean demo data.
+In your real world data project your data will probably be messier and require extra filtering and aggregation prior to becoming a fact table exposed to your business users for utilizing.
+7. Use the UI **BUILD** to create the `fct_lap_times` model.

+Now we have both `dim_races` and `fct_lap_times` separately.
+Next we'll to join these to create lap trend analysis through the years.

+### Marts tables
+Marts tables are where everything comes together to create our business-defined entities that have an identity and purpose.
+We'll be joining our `dim_races` and `fct_lap_times` together.

+1. Create a new file under your **marts** folder called `mrt_lap_times_years.sql`.
+2. Copy and save the following code:
+    ```sql
+    with lap_times as (
+    select * from {{ ref('fct_lap_times') }}
+        ),
+        races as (
+        select * from {{ ref('dim_races') }}
+        ),
+        expanded_lap_times_by_year as (
+            select
+                lap_times.race_id,
+                driver_id,
+                race_year,
+                lap,
+                lap_time_milliseconds
+            from lap_times
+            left join races
+                on lap_times.race_id = races.race_id
+            where lap_time_milliseconds is not null
+        )
+        select * from expanded_lap_times_by_year
+    ```
+3. Our dataset contains races going back to 1950, but the measurement of lap times begins in 1996.
+Here we join our datasets together use our `where` clause to filter our races prior to 1996, so they have lap times.
+4. Execute the model using **Build**.
+5. **Preview** your new model.
+We have race years and lap times together in one joined table so we are ready to create our trend analysis.

 <!-- ------------------------ -->
 ## Python development in snowflake python worksheets